KabigonFirst/MineAssist/README/README - keys and commands.txt

     Craft: Craft items
         ItemName: Required parameter.
         ToPosition: Optional parameter.
 If this parameter is set, the crafted item will placed to the fixed position if possible.
 If there is an item in that position, the item will be place to another empty slot.
+    FocusItem: change current item to specified one
+        Offset: Specify the item related to the current one.
+This will try to find an nonempty slot. e.g. 2 means the right second from current item but if the one is empty, it will search next right one until a slot with an item is found.
+Another example, -1 means the one on the left of current item and if it is empty, it will search next left item an so on.
+        Index: Specify the item by absolute index(start from 0).
+This will assign current item directly by the index even if there is nothing on that slot.
+Note that if both parameters are set, Index goes first so Offset will find item related to this Index.
     SwitchMod: Perform switch among modes.
         ModeName: Required parameter.
 Mode name to switch.
     OpenMenu: Open Journal Menu